A brief overview of the sock matching problem

-This short note deals with the so-called {\em Sock Matching Problem} which appeared in [S. Gilliand, C. Johnson, S. Rush \& D. Wood, The sock matching problem, {\em Involve}, 7 (5) (2014), 691--697.].
-Let us denote by $B_{n,k}$ the number of all the sequences $a_1, \ldots, a_{2n}$ of nonnegative integers with $a_1 = 1 $, $a_{2n}=0$ and $ \mid a_i -a_{i+1}\mid \; = 1$ containing at least one number $k$ $(1 \leq k \leq n)$.
-The value $a_i$ can be interpreted as the number of unmatched socks being present after drawing the first $i$ socks randomly out of the pile which initially contained $n$ pairs of socks.
-Here, establishing a link between this problem and with both some old and some new results, related to the number of restricted Dyck paths, we prove that the probability for $k$ unmatched socks to appear (in the very process of drawing one sock at a time) approaches $1$ as the number of socks becomes large enough.
-Furthermore, we obtain a few valid forms of the sock matching theorem, thereby at the same time correcting the omissions made in the above mentioned paper.
+\parbox{10cm}{{\bf Abstract.} This short note deals with the so-called {\em Sock Matching Problem}.
+We define $B_{n,k}$ as the number of all the finite sequences $a_1, \ldots, a_{2n}$ of nonnegative integers which contain at least one occurrence of $k$ $(1 \leq k \leq n)$ and for which $a_1 = 1 $, $a_{2n}=0$ and $ \mid a_i -a_{i+1}\mid \; = 1$.
+The value $a_i$ can be interpreted as the number of unmatched socks being present after having drawn the first $i$ socks randomly out of the pile which initially contained $n$ pairs of socks.
+Here, establishing a link between this problem and with both some old and some new results, related to the number of restricted Dyck paths, we obtain a few valid forms of the sock matching theorem and prove that the probability for $k$ unmatched socks to appear (in the very process of drawing one sock at a time) approaches $1$ as the number of socks becomes large enough.}